3lejon/AsteroidShooterGame/README.md

 Shoot: Space / lmb

-OBS! rigidbody2d mass is 1 wich makes the game harder should be 0
+OBS! rigidbody2d mass is 1 wich applies gravity to the ship (should be 0 for smoothest experience)